Ambrosys/os-matcher/docs/content/Matching/Overview/Routing.rst

 A cluster is a set of routes which are basically representing the same route, a meta route.
 All routes in a cluster are ranked by a comparison
 :class:`class BestSimilarRouteComparator <AppComponents::Common::Filter::Routing::Comparators::BestSimilarRouteComparator>`,
-which is comparing the candidates rank according to the system in `Candidate Search`_.
+which is comparing the candidates rank according to the system in :ref:`routing_candidate-search`.
 Any new route whcih shall be sorted into a cluster is compared to the highest ranked member of that cluster (the *role model* if you like) using a similarity function.